Why is my central air high energy bills

 Seal ductwork leaks

-Use duct sealant or metal tape to seal any cracks or gaps in the ductwork to prevent air leaks.
+Use mastic sealant or metal foil tape to seal any cracks, gaps, or connections in your home's ductwork to improve airflow and efficiency.

 Frequently Asked Questions